Specific Jurisdiction and Jurisdiction in Admiralty

 The substantive breadth of admiralty jurisdiction is meticulously detailed in Section 4(1) of the AJSC Act, which enumerates an extensive and non-exhaustive list of maritime claims.
 This enumeration reflects the diverse and multifaceted nature of maritime commerce and the myriad legal relationships it generates.
 The High Courts are empowered to hear and determine questions pertaining to these claims.
 The claims can be broadly categorized into several thematic groups, illustrating the comprehensive coverage intended by the legislature.

 Claims Relating to Vessel Property Rights and Security Interests: This category addresses disputes concerning the vessel as an object of property.
 It includes claims regarding the possession or ownership of a vessel or any share therein, covering title disputes and conflicts over rightful possession.
 Disagreements between co-owners concerning the employment of the vessel or the distribution of its earnings also fall within this purview, allowing for the resolution of internal partnership disputes.
 Furthermore, the jurisdiction encompasses any dispute arising from a mortgage or a charge of a similar nature on a vessel.
 This is crucial for the enforcement of security interests held by banks and financial institutions, ensuring that loans secured against vessels can be recovered through admiralty proceedings, irrespective of whether the mortgage is registered or equitable in nature.
+The Act applies to mortgages and charges regardless of registration or legal nature, including those created under foreign law, thereby facilitating cross-border ship finance transactions.

 Claims Based on Maritime Contracts and Services: A large segment of admiralty claims originates from contractual relationships inherent to shipping.
 The jurisdiction covers agreements relating to the carriage of goods or passengers on board a vessel, whether evidenced by a charter party, bill of lading, or other contract.
 Similarly, agreements relating to the use or hire of a vessel, such as time charters or bareboat charters, are included.
 Claims for salvage services, a quintessential maritime service, are expressly covered, including special compensation awards for salvage operations that prevent or minimize environmental damage.
 Towage and pilotage services, which are essential for port entry and maneuvering, also give rise to maritime claims under the Act.
+Recent case law from 2025-2026 has confirmed that disputes arising from time charter parties, including claims for unpaid hire, bunker costs, and demurrage, fall squarely within Section 4(1)(h) and provide a valid basis for vessel arrest, as demonstrated in the arrest of the Panamanian-flagged vessel M/V Zhong Peng You Yi at Chennai Port in early 2026 for claims exceeding USD 2.6 million arising from an alleged breach of a time charter party.

 Claims for Necessaries and Vessel Operations: To keep a vessel operational, a wide range of goods and services are required.
 The AJSC Act captures these through claims for goods, materials, provisions, bunker fuel, equipment (including containers), and services supplied or rendered to the vessel for its operation, management, preservation, or maintenance.
 This ensures that suppliers, bunker providers, and service companies can seek recourse.
 Relatedly, claims arising from the construction, reconstruction, repair, conversion, or equipping of a vessel are within admiralty jurisdiction.
 Furthermore, claims for port, harbour, canal, dock, light, and other similar dues or charges levied under any law are covered, securing the revenue interests of port authorities and states.
+This category is particularly significant for Indian port trusts and maritime authorities seeking to recover unpaid dues from vessel owners.

 Claims by the Crew and Employment-related Obligations: Protecting the rights of seafarers is a key concern.
 The Act provides a robust mechanism for claims by a master or crew member, or their heirs and dependents.
 This includes claims for wages, repatriation costs, social insurance contributions payable on their behalf, and any other amount an employer is obligated to pay arising from a contract of employment or relevant law.
 This jurisdiction operates notwithstanding certain provisions of the Merchant Shipping Act, 1958, emphasizing its primacy in providing a remedy to seafarers.
+Crew wage claims enjoy the status of maritime liens under Section 9 of the AJSC Act, giving them high priority in the distribution of proceeds from the sale of an arrested vessel.
+The protection of seafarers' rights remains a central objective of the admiralty jurisdiction, and Indian courts have consistently demonstrated willingness to arrest vessels to secure crew wage claims, even where the amounts claimed are relatively modest compared to the value of the vessel.

 Miscellaneous Financial and Commercial Claims: The scope extends to various other financial aspects of shipping.
 This includes disbursements made by an agent or other party on behalf of the vessel or its owners.
 Claims concerning particular average (loss/damage to a specific interest) or general average (a maritime principle of sharing losses incurred for the common safety) are included.
 Disputes arising from a contract for the sale of a vessel fall within the purview, as do claims for insurance premiums (including mutual insurance calls like P&I calls) payable in respect of the vessel.
 Commission, brokerage, or agency fees payable in respect of the vessel are also covered.
+This comprehensive inclusion ensures that virtually every commercial transaction connected with the operation of a vessel can give rise to a maritime claim enforceable through the admiralty jurisdiction.

 Claims Concerning Wreck Removal and Abandoned Vessels: Addressing navigational hazards and environmental threats from sunken or derelict vessels is a public interest concern.
 The Act grants jurisdiction over costs or expenses relating to raising, removing, recovering, destroying, or rendering harmless a vessel that is sunk, wrecked, stranded, or abandoned, including anything on board.
 It also covers costs for preserving an abandoned vessel and maintaining its crew.
+This provision has gained increasing importance in light of the growing number of abandoned vessels in Indian waters and the potential environmental and navigational risks they pose.
+Port authorities and environmental agencies can invoke this provision to recover costs incurred in removing hazardous wrecks.

 Applicability and Exclusions: The Personal and Subject-Matter Reach